jeyu54217/Notes/Server/JWT.md

       - In the special case when the JWT has one audience, the "aud" value MAY be a ```single case-sensitive string``` containing a StringOrURI value.
   8. ```"jti"``` (JWT ID) Claim
       - A unique identifier for the JWT.
-      - The identifier value MUST be assigned in a manner that ensures that there is a negligible probability that the same value will be accidentally assigned to a different data object;
+      - The identifier value MUST be assigned in a manner that ensures that there is a negligible probability that the same value will be accidentally assigned to a different data object
       - if the application uses multiple issuers, collisions MUST be prevented among values produced by different issuers as well.
       - The "jti" claim can be used to prevent the JWT from being replayed.
 ##### NumericDate
   - A JSON numeric value representing the number of seconds from 1970-01-01T00:00:00Z UTC until the specified UTC date/time, ignoring leap seconds.
   - each day is accounted for by exactly 86400 seconds